|

 Tuition & Schedule

-September 1, 2008.
-The daily schedule for this three-day Workshop
+The daily schedule for this three-day/night Workshop, which

-LA Times, runs from 3pm to midnight - and later!
-This
+reviewed in the LA Times, runs from 2pm to 11pm - and

-Participants are responsible for their own lodging and meals
+Participants are responsible for their own transportation, lodging and meals

 - though we have arranged for group accommodations at the